DrVicki/html-terrarium-part1/part2-css.md

 Also notable is the use of z-index, which controls the relative altitude of an element (so that the plants sit on top of the container and appear to sit inside the terrarium).

-✅ Why do you need both a plant holder and a plant CSS selector?

 ## CSS Positioning